po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 chmod +x ./hello.sh
 ```

-With the `chmod` command, we can adjust a file or directory's permissions and control whether it can be read from, written to, or executed by different types of users on the machine (including the machine itself).
-Since we only need to execute this file, we use the `+x` modifier to allow the file to be executed.
-Learn more about the chmod command and how it's used by reading this [Wikipedia article on chmod](https://en.wikipedia.org/wiki/Chmod).
+We use the `chmod` command to adjust a file or directory's permissions and control whether it can be read from, written to, or executed by different types of users on the machine (including the machine itself).
+Because we only need to execute this file, we use the `+x` modifier.
+For more information, review this [Wikipedia article on chmod](https://en.wikipedia.org/wiki/Chmod).

-Now try to run the file again.
-Your command line should look something like the following image after it runs:
+Now run the file again.
+Your command line should resemble the following image:

 ![The command line application displays the output printed by the "hello.sh" file.](./Images/01-hello.png)

+### Add an Alias

-Great, congratulations on writing and running your first script!
-Event though this is sufficient, we can also set up our scripts to be executed from anywhere on our machines, allowing us to contextualize our scripts to whatever directory we are running the script from.
-To accomplish this, we need to create what's known as an "alias" in our shell environment that executes the file for us.
+Congratulations on writing and running your first script!
+This was sufficient, but we can also set up our scripts to be executed from anywhere on our machines.
+This allows us to contextualize our scripts to the directory from which we are running them.
+To do this, we need to create an **alias** in our shell environment that will execute the file for us.

 Aliases need to be created in a specific file that is automatically interpreted and executed every time we start up our command-line applications.
-This file might differ depending on your operating system, but it's either `.bashrc` or `.zshrc` and they both will be located at the root path of our computers, so let's go look for them now.
-The "rc" in these files stands for "run commands", and helps contextualize some settings in our shell environment to our needs when it starts up.
+Depending on your operating system, this file is either `.bashrc` or `.zshrc`; both are located at the root path of the computer.
+The `rc` in these file names stands for "run commands."

-From the command line, use `cd ~` to get to the root of our computers and then use `ls -a` to see if the file exists.
-If it doesn't exist, we'll have to create it with the `touch` command.
-If you're on a Windows or older version of macOS, you'll need to create a `.bashrc` file.
-If you're on a newer version of macOS, you'll need to create a `.zshrc` file instead.
+From the command line, use `cd ~` to navigate to the root of path, and then use `ls -a` to see if the file exists.
+If it doesn't exist, we'll create it using the `touch` command.
+If you're on a Windows or older version of macOS, create a `.bashrc` file.
+If you're on a newer version of macOS, create a `.zshrc` file instead.

 Once those files are created or located, open them in VS Code and add the following line to the file: